How to Calculate the ROI of Your Accounting Software

 - Data storage

-Indeed, there are many brilliant free software solutions out there.
+Indeed, there are many brilliant free and low cost software solutions out there.
 However, many of these tools can come with hidden charges – some have important features locked away until you pay extra for an upgrade, others have storage limitations or only cater to a small number of allowable users.
 To make matters even more complicated, quite a few of them will be offered in a freemium version without tech support – in other words, you would be on your own.

 With this in mind, let’s not focus on the cost of the software but, rather, the value.